bugkwuynx/WiCS_Workshop1_TigerHack_Full/README.md

 # WiCS Workshop 1 - TigerHack Project

-This is a full-stack web application developed during the WiCS Workshop 1 at TigerHack.
+This is a full-stack web application developed for the WiCS Workshop 1 at TigerHack.
 The project features a modern React frontend and a Node.js/Express backend with MongoDB integration.

 ## Project Structure